andrelohmann/vagrant-elasticstack-unbound/README.md

 ## content

-Vagrant template, to deploy an elasticstack (elasticsearch + kibana + beats) test stack.
+Vagrant template, to deploy an elasticstack (elasticsearch + kibana + beats) test stack together with an unbound machine, shipping logs to elasticsearch.

 ## Usage